twpayne/nagios-plugin-bacula/README.md

 Installation
 ------------

 `check_bacula_client` assumes that the `bconsole` program can connect automatically without requiring a username or password.
-You may need to edit `bconsole.conf` to acheive this.
+You may need to edit `bconsole.conf` to acheive this and add the `nagios` user to the `bacula` group.
+To test this, try running:
+	# su -s `which bconsole` nagios
+This should drop you into the `bconsole` shell.
+If it does not, check the permissions on `bconsole.conf` and the Bacula management password.

 Usage